eajomoc2030-cute/hello-world-python/README.md

-# Hosting My First App

-This project uses Python to generate a simple "Hello World" output and hosts it online using GitHub Pages.

-The Python script was run using OnlineGDB to create the output file, which is then deployed as a publicly accessible webpage.

-This project demonstrates the basic concept of cloud hosting and how applications can be shared online.
+# Hello World Python Project

+This is a simple Python starter project that prints "Hello World!"

+You can run it online here: [Run on OnlineGDB](https://onlinegdb.com/CeDJa3knhc)